 Hyperlocal campaigns for better engagement and recognition

 HT Media uses local campaigns to improve brand imagery, reader acquisition and strong local affinity.
 Rajan Bhalla, chief marketing officer, HT Media, presented a case study on a 100-day campaign by HT Media – Revitalizing Meerut – where the Hindi daily, Hindustan, was perceived as an outsider and could not make it among the top circulating newspapers in the region.
-HT surveyed more than 2 lakh households to find out the critical issues in the city.
+HT conducted paid surveys on more than 2 lakh households to find out the critical issues in the city.
 The research indicated that poor drainage system caused waterlogging, which directly led to traffic and illnesses.

 Hindustan raised the issue by giving daily editorial coverage and print ads amplified with massive OOH campaigns to make the city dwellers aware of clogged drains and Hindustan’s initiative to resolve it.
 The newspaper also encouraged readers to contribute towards achieving results.
 The city administration took notice of the problem and mobilized its resources, which was covered by HT regularly.
 The campaign resulted in solving one of the most significant issues in Meerut and increased brand recognition for Hindustan.